-would be a great way to help operators avoid expensive shutdown during operations.
-You can imagine that if during the process of producing food at a food processing plant or at a semiconductor manufacturing plant that the odor control scrubber or fume control scrubber failed and caused a plant process shutdown how expensive this could become.
-If during the process of making water at either an industrial water plant or a municipal water treatment plant the failure of an odor control scrubber could shut down the entire water treatment process leaving the community without water.
+would be a great way to help operators avoid expensive shut down during operations.
+If you could imagine that if, during the process of producing food at a food processing plant or a semiconductor manufacturing plant that the odor control scrubber or fume control scrubber failed and caused a plant process shutdown, how expensive this could become.
+During the process of making water at either an industrial or a municipal water treatment plant, the failure of an odor control scrubber could shut down the entire water treatment process, leaving the community without water.
 To help avoid costly shutdown or “breakthrough” on air emission requirements companies like DeLoach Industries are developing “smart” “industrial water” and “odor control scrubber” equipment by integrating artificial intelligence” (AI) into their systems that they manufacture.
 By utilizing AI it will soon be possible for an odor control scrubber to “order” its chemicals when needed, or notify a service repair provider when the operating conditions change, and contact the operator as needed with information.
-This will also free up valuable time for the operator and avoid costly damage from system failures.
-Implementing AI and allowing the equipment to monitor itself beyond just normal controls and to work autonomously within the treatment plant will provide higher up-time and reliability and prevent damage to property and help safeguard human life and the environment.
+This will also save the operator valuable time and avoid costly damage from system failures.
+Implementing AI and allowing the equipment to monitor itself beyond normal controls and to work autonomously within the treatment plant will provide higher uptime and reliability, prevent property damage, and help safeguard human life and the environment.
 To learn more about implementing AI into water, wastewater, and odor control scrubbers.

-In an effort to help your company combat odors and reduce air emissions we specialize in:
+We specialize in these products to help your business combat odors and reduce air emissions, we specialize in:

 DeLoach Industries offers a complete line of pre-packaged odor control scrubbers for municipal, food, and industrial markets.
 Our professional design team can incorporate complete package systems into containers or structures to allow local or overseas shipping anywhere in the world.
-The systems available range from simple air filtration using HEPA filtration to the more complex chemical and biological scrubbers.
-Air emission and scrubber treatment systems are available in counter current flow or horizontal flow configuration and single systems can achieve flow capacities of up to 70,000 SCFM.
+The systems available range from simple air filtration using HEPA filtration to more complex chemical and biological scrubbers.
+Air emission and scrubber treatment systems are available in counter-current flow or horizontal flow configuration, and single systems can achieve flow capacities of up to 70,000 SCFM.